cdfoundation/sig-mlops/roadmap/2020/MLOpsRoadmap2020.md

   </tr>
   <tr>
     <td>Longevity of ML assets</td>
     <td>Decision-making systems can be expected to require very long effective operating lifetimes.
-It will be necessary in some scenarios to be able to refer to instances of models across significant spans of time and therefore forward and backward compatability issues, storage formats and migration of long running transactions are all to be considered.</td>
+It will be necessary in some scenarios to be able to refer to instances of models across significant spans of time and therefore forward and backward compatibility issues, storage formats and migration of long running transactions are all to be considered.</td>
   </tr>
   <tr>
     <td>Managing and tracking trade-offs</td>